-Day 6: Machu Picchu/Cuzco This morning before the crowds of day trippers arrive we take our second guided tour of this UNESCO World Heritage site, when the early morning sun bathes the stones in a haunting, evocative light.
-After lunch in Aguas Calientes, we return to Cuzco by train, arriving early evening.
+Day 6: Machu Picchu/Cuzco This morning before the crowds of day trippers arrive we take our second guided tour of Machu Picchu, when the early morning sun bathes the stones in a haunting, evocative light.
+After lunch in Aguas Calientes, we return to Cuzco, arriving early evening.
 Dinner tonight is on our own.
 B,L

 Day 7: Cuzco After a morning at leisure, we set out on a tour of the archaeological hub of the Americas, the continent’s oldest continuously inhabited city, and UNESCO World Heritage site.
 Dynamic and historic, Cuzco is rich with the legacies of its Inca and Spanish forebears.
 We stop at the ruins of Sacsayhuaman, the still beautiful “House of the Sun,” an Incan masterpiece, then enjoy lunch in the home of a gracious Cuzco family.
 B,L